Dolphins surfacing and swimming near Illetes beach while sunlit bathers film from the shore.

 Those who were drinking a café con leche on the terrace at Camí de Illetes stopped with their spoon in hand.
 Children ran closer to the water, older walkers remained seated on the benches and took out their phones.
 The clicking of cameras and the quiet amazement mixed with the cry of a seagull — a perfectly normal afternoon that for a short time became a small natural event.

-Such sightings are not entirely uncommon on Mallorca's coasts, but the proximity to the shoreline makes each encounter special.
+Such sightings are not entirely uncommon on Mallorca's coasts, but the proximity to the shoreline makes each encounter special, as noted in Sea off Mallorca: When the Underwater Meadow Disappears.
 The animals moved deliberately below the surface, surfacing for brief moments and then making small leaps.
 It is precisely this unpredictability that turns even locals into awed tourists.

 From a distance the shape of a dorsal fin can sometimes cause unease: when people panic, sharks are often thought of.
 In Illetes it remained calm; the mood was curious and relaxed.
 Cooler water temperatures in spring keep most swimmers away anyway, which probably benefits the marine mammals.